ahauser31/Twitter-Post-Fetcher/README.md

 Further information and project page: http://jasonmayes.com/projects/twitterApi/

 Latest version: 16.0.2 - ensure you are using the latest version to avoid issues!

+#### Changes to Jason Mayes' version

+There is only one change: When requesting "dataOnly", the "time" of the tweet is mangled in the original version - it contains the time rendered as text.
+In this version, "time" is a proper object.

 ## Why does this exist?